zackchase/reading-list/2019_books.md

     * *The Color of Law: A Forgotten History of How Our Government Segregated America* by Richard Rothstein
     * *Seeing like a State* by James C. Scott
     * *Against Method* by Paul Feyerabend
+    * *Racecraft: The Soul of Inequality in American Life* by Karen Fields
+    * *Pulled Over: How Police Stops Define Race and Citizenship* by Charles Epp
+    * *Misbehaving Science: Controversy and the Development of Behavior Genetics* by Aaron Panofsky
+    * *Race After Technology: Abolitionist Tools for the New Jim Code* by Ruha Benjamin

   * Technical Texts
     * *Causality* by Judea Pearl
     * *Bandit Algorithms* by Tor & Szepesvari